r5py/r5py/docs/user-guide/user-manual/quickstart.md

 RAILWAY_STATION = shapely.geometry.Point(24.941521, 60.170666)
 ```

-The core functionality of *r5py* is to compute travel time matrices for large extents, such as entire cities or countries.
-This page walks you through the - pleasantly few - steps to do so.
-In our example below, we work with data from Helsinki, the capital of Finland.
-We calculate the travel times on public transport or on foot from the centre points of a population grid data set to the city’s main railway stations.
+One of the core functionalities of *r5py* is to compute travel time matrices for
+large extents, such as entire cities or countries.
+This page walks you through
+the - pleasantly few - steps to do so.
+In our example below, we work with data
+from Helsinki, the capital of Finland.
+We calculate the travel times on public
+transport or on foot from the centre points of a population grid data set to the
+city’s main railway stations.

 ## Origins and destination